-Welcome to the Chipola College Student Organizations/Clubs Home Page.
-Membership in a student club provides students with an opportunity to interact socially with people who share similar interests.
-Check below for a club that interests you!
+Welcome to the Chipola College Student Organizations Home Page.
+Membership in a organization provides students with an opportunity to interact socially with people who share similar interests.
+Check below for an organization that interests you!

 Baptist Collegiate Ministry- Sponsored by the Florida Baptist Convention and local Southern Baptist churches, BCM is open to students of all denominations and provides opportunities for Christian growth.

-Black Student Union- The BSU strives to improve and promote the educational, social and political environment on campus for black students.
+Black Student Union- The BSU strives to improve and promote the educational, social and political environment on campus.

 Brain Bowl Team- This group of academically talented students represents Chipola at Regional, State, and National Brain Bowl Tournaments.

 Chipola Players- This organization provides service through theatre projects, awareness of theatre productions and social events.
 If you like acting, singing, or just being part of the show, this is the ticket for you!